joshjcarrier/homeassistant-litter-robot/README.md

 "BR" == Bonnet removed
 "P" == Unit is Paused
 "OFF" == Unit is turned off
 "SDF" == Drawer is completely full and will not cycle.
+"DFS" == Drawer is completely full and will not cycle.
 ```

 ### Commands